 - Individual pricing strategies.

-B2B companies must strategically think through suppliers, partnerships and their customer base, carefully applying pricing to all transactions.
+B2B companies must strategically consider their suppliers, partnerships, and customer base, carefully applying pricing to all transactions.
 This is in stark contrast to B2C companies, who are at a more arm’s length relationship with their customers.
 In this way, a B2B has more upside (and downside) with each transaction.

 - Recurring sales.

 There is an old adage in business – it is easier to sell to a pre-existing client than to a new client.
 This is especially true with B2B organizations.
 It is also important, as any business grows, to be able to count on a certain volume of sales.
-Towards that end, as the focus shifts from forming a new relationship to maintaining a relationship in a recurring sales, the emphasis moves towards long term ROI.
+To this end, as the focus shifts from forming new relationships to maintaining ongoing sales, the emphasis moves towards long term ROI.